TheCrafter/CodeDiary/README.md

 Instead of using the default Logger you may specify a Formatter or a Dispatcher of your choice.
 For example:

-    // The SampleFormatter is provided in SampleFormatter.hpp Logger<SampleFormatter>::Log("\\T This is my first log \\L", Logger<SampleFormatter>::LogType::DEBUG);
+    // The SampleFormatter is provided in samples/src/SampleFormatter.hpp Logger<SampleFormatter>::Log("\\T This is my first log \\L", Logger<SampleFormatter>::LogType::DEBUG);

 which will have this as output: